 White Male Lead: Oscar.
 Odd, considering the Oz books mostly had female protagonists.

-Writing Around Trademarks: The film is produced by Disney but the rights of the original film are owned by Warner Bros.
+Writing Around Trademarks: The film is produced by Disney, but the rights of the original film are owned by Warner Bros.
 As a result, it's legally a prequel to the books (which are in the public domain), but intended as a prequel to the film.
-Thus most of the likenesses or elements specific to the '39 film could not be used (i.e. Evanora's Ruby Slippers are never mentioned), and the Wicked Witch of the West's skin even had to be changed to a different shade of green.
+Thus, most of the likenesses or elements specific to the '39 film could not be used (i.e. Evanora's Ruby Slippers are never mentioned), and the Wicked Witch of the West's skin even had to be changed to a different shade of green.
+It couldn't be All Just a Dream, either.

 Zero Approval Gambit: During the final confrontation between the Wicked Witches, Oscar pretends to make a getaway with a bunch of gold, making everyone think he's abandoned them.
 Then, when his balloon is shot down and everyone believes he's dead, he works his stage magic and a video projector to make a grand comeback as the "true" Wizard of Oz, renewing everyone's hope and driving the witches away.